NasrinRipa/nut-recognizer/app/README.md

 ## API Integration with GitHub Pages

 The deployed model API is integrated into the [GitHub Pages Website](https://nasrinripa.github.io/nut-recognizer/).
-Implementation details and other related information can be found in the `docs` folder.
+Implementation details and other related information can be found in the `docs` folder. <br>
 Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference <br>
 HuggingFace Spaces App URL: [Hugging Face App](https://huggingface.co/spaces/nasrin2023ripa/nut-recognizer) <br>
-Gradio App URL (for next 3 days only): [Gradio App](https://4d11d8281b1aee40aa.gradio.live/)
+Gradio App URL (for next 3 days only): [Gradio App](https://4d11d8281b1aee40aa.gradio.live/)  <br>

+## Acknowledgements

+I would like to express my heartfelt gratitude to Mohammad Sabik Irbaz, MasterCourse Bangladesh for their invaluable contributions to this project.
+Their expertise, guidance, and unwavering support were instrumental in shaping my skills and enabling me to complete this repository.
+I am truly grateful for their mentorship and valuable insights throughout this journey.